gazali-lembah/pelican-github-pages/content/articles/Journal.md

 Category: Local Journal

-This is a sample of my Journal bro
+This is a sample of my Journal bro.